Speech & Language Therapy

 You don’t want your child to suffer because of a communication problem.

 Are you worried about any of these things?
 52 years ago, before I went to university, I was very worried about my own three year old who had only one word at the time.
+I know what what the worries feel like.

-There are three simple questions:
+And there are four simple questions:

-Does your child seem to struggle?
+Does your child seem to struggle with his or her disorder?

 Does your child avoid conversation?